Select Page

 An extra live will be awarded upon gathering 40 gold coins, but that should not stop you from gathering some more, as they may be needed later on.
 If you find that five lives are not enough to make it to the end, try again, and then try some more.
 Although pixel perfect jumps are not the norm for this game, it still is old school, just like the ones we grew up with our Spectrums.
 Patience, quick reflexes, mapping the game, should prove valuable in Professor’s Rickamex quest.
 And there might be a hidden cheat mode somewhere…

-To play the game, copy the .NEX file into a directory of its own on your SD card.
+To play the game, if you chose the digital format, unzip the downloaded file and copy the resulting .NEX file into a directory of its own on your SD card.
 If you redefine the keys, a new DATA.BIN file will be saved so that the game loads them every time it is launched.
+If you chose the physical format, insert the SD card that came with your game, power up your Next and follow the on-screen instructions!